matthewrdev/xamarin-forms-in-visual-studio-mac/README.md

 }
 ```

-And then we expose the `BrowseImageAssetsCommand` through the tools menu:
+And then we expose the `BrowseImageAssetsCommand` through the tools menu by adding the command into the :

 **Manifest.addin.xml**
 ```